 - From Setup, in the Quick Find box, enter Platform Encryption, and then select Key Management. - 2.
-Select Analytics from the picklist. - 3.
+In the Key Management Table, select Analytics. - 3.
 Generate a tenant secret or upload key material. - 4.
-From Setup, in the Quick Find box, enter Platform Encryption, and then select Encryption Policy. - 5.
-Select Encrypt CRM Analytics. - 6.
-Click Save.
+From Setup, in the Quick Find box, enter Encryption Settings, and then select Encryption Settings. - 5.
+In the Encryption Policy section, select Encrypt CRM Analytics.
 New datasets in CRM Analytics are now encrypted.

 Note: Data that was in CRM Analytics before encryption was enabled isn't encrypted.
-If pre-existing data is imported from Salesforce objects through the dataflow, the data becomes encrypted on the next dataflow run.
-Other pre-existing data (such as CSV data) must be reimported to become encrypted.
-Although pre-existing data isn't encrypted, it's still accessible and fully functional in its unencrypted state when encryption is enabled.
+If preexisting data is imported from Salesforce objects through the dataflow, the data becomes encrypted on the next dataflow run.
+Other preexisting data, such as CSV data, must be reimported to become encrypted.
+Although preexisting data isn't encrypted, it's still accessible and fully functional in its unencrypted state when encryption is enabled.